Folch Lab Publications

 3 Chen, C., Hirdes, D., and Folch, A., "Gray-Scale Photolithography Using Microfluidic Photomasks", Proceedings of National Academy of Sciences 100, 1499 (2003) --> featured in the New York Times, Materials Today, Science News, Physics World, Photonics Spectra, Biophotonics International, and Physics Web.

 This paper reports the development of photolithographic masks that contain fluidic features of tunable opacity, yielding unique 3D microstructures.

 2 Tourovskaia, A., Barber, T., Wickes, B., Hirdes, D., Grin, B., Castner, D. G., Healy, K. E., and Folch, A., "Micropatterns of Chemisorbed Cell Adhesion-Repellent Films Using Oxygen Plasma Etching and Elastomeric Masks", Langmuir 19, 4754 (2002).

 This paper reports a method to confine cells for many days to micropatterns of proteins adsorbed on glass.

 1 Folch, A. and Toner, M. "Microengineering of Cellular Interactions", Annual Rev. of Biomedical Engineering 2, 227 (2000).

-This paper is a review that covers microfabrication techniques used to modulate cell-substrate, cell-cell, and cell-medium interactions.
+This paper (cited over 500 times) is a review that covers microfabrication techniques used to modulate cell-substrate, cell-cell, and cell-medium interactions.